 - Open Windows Services and stop the Okta AD agent service.

-- From the terminal, locate the OktaAgentService.exe.instances.config file for each AD agent server:
+- From the terminal, locate the OktaAgentService.exe.instances.config file for each Okta AD agent server:

 C:\Program Files (x86)\Okta\Okta AD Agent\OktaAgentService.exe.config

-Open the 'OktaAgentService.exe.config' file in a text editor and then locate the following entry:
+Open the 'OktaAgentService.exe.config' file in a text editor and then locate this entry:

 <add key="PollingThreads" value="2" />

-Once the change has been made, save the file and then start the Okta AD agent service again.
-You can verify that the setting has changed by opening the agent.log file at startup and observing the startup information towards the bottom of the file:
+Save the file and then restart the Okta AD agent service.
+To verify that the setting has changed, open the agent.log file at startup and observe the startup information at the bottom of the file: